 You will also notice that there are check boxes against each STP status, to see just failed transactions for instance simply select failed, you can of course select multiples if you wish.

-Now you have an understanding of the enhanced payroll screen let’s look at how to transact payroll entries using STP2 reporting.
+Now you have an understanding of the enhanced payroll screen let’s look at how to transact payroll entries using STP reporting.

 You will need to then agree to the ATO terms and conditions for the transfer to initiate, this acceptance lasts for the complete day so you will not be presented with the form again for any subsequent transaction made on the same day.